swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

-### NS_EXTENSIBLE_STRING_ENUM - extension
+### swift-struct-string - extension

 One of the key attributes of an extensible string enum is that it can be extended.
 This should produce something available to objective-c.
-The original definition of Planet needs to have been marked with @objcstring.
+The original definition of Planet needs to have been marked with @objc.

 ```
 // Swift